Open-Microfrontends/open-microfrontends-generator/README.md

 });
 ```

+### renderersServerSide

+Generates a *microfrontendRenderersServerSide.ts* file that contains the server-side render functions that need to be implemented.

+TODO

 ### startersBrowserStandalone

 Generates a *microfrontendStarters.ts* file that contains functions to launch the Microfrontends on an arbitrary HTML page.

 > [!IMPORTANT]
-> This template does not fully support the OpenMicrofrontends spec, in particular it does not support security, API proxy declarations or SSR.
+> This template does not fully support the OpenMicrofrontends spec, in particular it does not support security, API proxies or SSR.
-> So, it is only suitable for Microfrontends that do not need these features.
+> So, it is only suitable for Microfrontends that need one of these features.

 > [!NOTE]
 > This template uses a very basic cache busting mechanism by just appending the timestamp to every JS and CSS entry.
-> It sets the last digit of the timestamp seconds to 0, so the browser will cache the files for 10 seconds at max.
+> It sets the last digit of the timestamp seconds to 0, so the browser will cache the files for 10 seconds at max.e

 Usage